meilisearch/engine-team/resources/meilisearch-release.md

 ## 🎈 Other library release process

-The release process of other repositories maintained by the core team is described in the corresponding CONTRIBUTING.md of each repository.
+The release process of other repositories maintained by the engine team is described in the corresponding CONTRIBUTING.md of each repository.